justrag/in-60-seconds/PITCHME.md

 ## How to  Code
 +++
 ### Inline
 There are many different ways to style code with GitHub's markdown.
-If you have inline code blocks, wrap them in backticks: `var example = true`.
+If you have inline code blocks, wrap them in backticks: `const isDone = true`.
++++
+### 4-spaces indent
 If you've got a longer block of code, you can indent with four spaces:
     if (isAwesome){
       return true
     }
 +++
 ### Code fencing
 GitHub also supports something called code fencing, which allows for multiple lines without indentation:
 ```
 if (isAwesome){
   return true